MewsSystems/gitbook-connector-api/operations/companycontracts.md

 #### Travel agency contract

+When `CommissionIncluded` is not provided means unspecified, when set to true it means the the commission is included in the rate and false means the commission in not included in the rate.

 | Property | Type | Contract | Description |
 | :-- | :-- | :-- | :-- |
 | `Id` | string | required | Unique identifier of the contract. |